Sharnitha/DependencyInjectionRepository/README.md

 # Service Lifetime
 The built-in IOC container support three kinds of lifetime:
 1. Singleton:
-    1. Singleton lifetime services(State service) are created the first time they're requested (or when ConfigureServices is run if you specify an instance there) and then every subsequent request will use the "same instance", through out the application lifetime
+    1. Singleton lifetime services(State service) are created the first time they're requested (or when ConfigureServices is run if you specify an instance there) and then every subsequent request will use the "same instance", throughout the application lifetime
     2. Core provides you bulit-in extension methods
         1. Add()
         2. AddSingleton()